anthonymobile/njbuswatcher_2020/README.md

 List of actual "observed" arrival times.
 These are approximated by reviewing the appraoch log and recording the time of the last observed "APPROACHING" prediction for that vehicle as the time of arrival.

 *n.b. the /nj in these routes. we are writing this to be source-agnostic, so they -should- work with any transit agency API provided by Clever Devices.
 Most of the documentation we used to figure out the API (which is uncodumented), came from the [unofficial guide to the Chicago CTA Bustracker API](https://github.com/harperreed/transitapi/wiki/Unofficial-Bustracker-API]) for instance.

+## Resources

+#### Transit Center Bus Turnaround
+Particularly the [district-level report cards](http://districts.busturnaround.nyc/).
+There's also some useful service metric definitions there that we may borrow in the future.

+>Bunching data are calculated as an average of performance during weekdays between the hours of 10am-4pm, for the months of May and October 2017.
+These two months are selected because they contain minimal holidays, mild weather (minimizing service disruptions), and fall during the school year.

+>Bunching is defined as the percentage of buses that arrive at less than 25 percent of the scheduled interval behind the previous bus.
+So if Bus #2 is scheduled to arrive eight minutes after Bus #1, but instead Bus #2 arrives less than two minutes after Bus #1, then Bus #2 is considered "bunched".
+Bus arrival and departure times are estimated using an algorithm developed by Nathan Johnson and Neil Freeman, and applied to the MTA's Bus Time data.
+More information about Bus Time data is available here.

+> Speed is calculated using the same Bus Time data in conjunction with route length information gathered from the MTA's publicly provided GTFS schedules.
+As presented here at the route level, the travel time from start to finish is simply divided by the route's length to calculate average speed.
+More details available in the performance API documentation.